 The main mission of the Court is to promptly and fairly adjudicate all cases filed and to enforce judgments rendered.
 Ancillary functions include supervising probationers, conducting alcohol and drug evaluations and drug and alcohol education programs, coordinating community service and house arrest activities, providing information to citizens about the municipal judicial process and collecting fines and fees.

 The Court is under the direction of the Administrative Judge and the supervision of the Court Administrator and Clerk.
 Two full-time judges, including the Administrative Judge, preside over court proceedings.
-The support staff positions consist of a Deputy Court Administrator, one Senior Court Clerk, six Court Clerk II’s, three Court Clerk I’s, a Probation Administrator, two Probation Officers, one Office Assistant III, one Protective Services Officer II, three Protective Services Officer I’s, and an Office Specialist.
+The support staff positions consist of a Deputy Court Administrator, three Office Specialists, five Court Clerk IIs, three Court Clerk I’s, one Probation Officer II, two Probation Officer Is, one Office Assistant III, one Protective Services Officer II, three Protective Services Officer Is.

 A person alleged to have committed a violation of City ordinance receives a citation or complaint which is filed with the Court by either an authorized law enforcement officer or the City Attorney.
 Persons charged are typically referred to by the Court as the “Accused” or the “Defendant.”
 All defendants are presumed innocent unless proven Guilty beyond a reasonable doubt by the Prosecution.
 Generally, defendant’s must answer to the charges filed by either acknowledging guilt and paying the citation in full, including any applicable fine, costs and fees via mail or in person or by personally appearing at the court within the timeframe allotted (14 days from the date of the citation) to set a court date to have the case adjudicated.
 Failure to pay any citation or complaint or appear to schedule a court date within the appropriate timeframe may result in an order from the Court seeking the defendant’s arrest on a bench warrant and may result in the suspension of driving privileges for the accused with the State of Kansas.
 Defendants who are subject to a bench warrant for failure to appear in Court have the right to post bond or bail to seek recall of the warrant and receive a new court date.